aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 As suggested in Effective Java i

-Lambda expressions are best used for small and simple bits of code.
-We don't have a specific threshold in statements, lines, or any other measure.
-But your own personal threshold (for when a lambda expression has become too complex) should be considerably lower than your threshold for method bodies.
-A method can "handle" a little more complexity, since it has a *name* and can have Javadoc when needed.
-Lambdas don't have that.

-Generally speaking, a too-complex lambda expression can be extracted into a named method and replaced with a [reference](#method-references) to it.
-Lambdas that reference local variables in the surrounding code (closures) cannot be extracted as easily, but it is generally still worthwhile to explore alternatives to large lambda bodies.

 > Note: If a computation isn’t self-explanatory, or exceeds a few lines, don’t put it in a lambda.
 One line is ideal for a lambda, and three lines is a reasonable maximum.